I can't play a thing but the radio, but I've been spoiled rotten when it

 He'd done his

 they wanted to hear.
-Apparently they knew we'd get it right.
-They'd had
+Apparently, they were confident that we'd get it right.
+They had

 experience with each of us, and were confident that we'd perform well

-There would be no need to sing a cappella, or frantically hunt for a
+There would be no need to sing a cappella, nor frantically hunt for a

 You know who you are, Richard, Steve, Daryl, John, Tony, Kim, Vince,